This pan-seared octopus with lemon pepper seasoning braised until tender, then seared. It's perfect for your next food adventure!

 Are you feeling adventurous?
 Let's talk octopus.

 That's right, those eight-legged sea monsters that spend their days looking like they've escaped from a Jules Verne novel.
-The spineless, fascinating creatures that can fit through any space they can squeeze their jaw bones through.

-The husband talked me into buying one on a Jungle Jim's trip, and that's how our invertebrate obsession began.
+The husband talked me into buying one on a Jungle Jim's trip, and that's how our invertebrate adventure began.
 This recipe for pan-seared octopus with lemon pepper seasoning is easy, and sure to leave you with a tender and flavor-packed meal.

-Here's the thing about octopus-- it can either melt in your mouth, or taste like little bits of rubber if overcooked.
+Here's the thing about octopus.
+It can either melt in your mouth, or taste like little bits of rubber if overcooked.

-If you've ever had calamari, you've already eaten squid.
-Octopus has a similar texture.
 As with calamari, if your octopus is chewy, it's probably been overcooked.
 It should fall apart in your mouth.

-It will take around an hour to prepare start to finish, but most of that is very hands-off.
+This recipe takes around an hour to prepare start to finish, but most of that is very hands-off.

 I find it's easier (if I've planned ahead), to braise it the day before, and then just grill or pan sear it quickly before dinner the next day.